Welcome to Peninsula Heart Centre!

 Left Atrial Appendage Closure to prevent stroke in atrial fibrillation

 Patients with atrial fibrillation but who are not able to take blood thinners such as warfarin, dabigatran, rivaroxaban or apixaban now have an alternative – have a keyhole procedure to plug the left atrial appendage (LAA).
 The LAA is the source of clots in close to 90% of people developing a stroke due to atrial fibrillation.
 Dr. Szto can advise you in choosing this option.
 The procedure is done under general anaesthetic at Peninsula Private Hospital and typically requires an overnight stay.
+Dr. Szto has performed close to 100 Watchman procedures.
 An alternative to this keyhole procedure is to have the left atrial appendage ligated during any open heart surgery.
 Dr. Szto strongly encourages his cardiac surgeon to ligate his patients’ left atrial appendage during their open heart surgery.
 As of 1 Nov 2017, left atrial appendage closure is covered by Medicare in Australian private hospitals.

 Introduction of TAVI – transcatheter aortic valve implantation